 - Clean the vagina and cervix with an antiseptic solution.

 - Give you a pain medicine injection in the cervical area (paracervical block) along with a sedative.
-If the procedure is done in an operating room, you could receive a spinal anesthesia injection into the fluid around the spinal cord, which numbs the area between your legs, or general anesthesia, which makes you unconscious.
+If the procedure is done in an operating room, you could receive a spinal anesthesia injection into the fluid around the spinal cord.
+This numbs the area between your legs.
+Or your doctor may use general anesthesia, which makes you unconscious.

 - Grasp the cervix with an instrument to hold the uterus in place.